dlbewley/dlbewley.github.io/_posts/2015-02-02-Ext4-Tuning-and-Mount-Options-for-Zimbra.md

 13120 inodes per group
 {% endhighlight %}

 Wow!
 That is support for up to 107 million files.

-What sort of overhead does a very high inode count induce on a filesystem?
+How big is your average message?
+It looks like in my case we are looking at about 190 million emails split across numerous servers, and an average message size of 106KB.
+So an inode per 10KB is pretty generous.
+I can probably increase that number.

+Doing the math, it looks like by default I'm getting one inode per 16K.
+This is borne out in `/etc/mk2fs.conf`.

+{% highlight text %}
+[defaults]
+        base_features = sparse_super,filetype,resize_inode,dir_index,ext_attr
+        blocksize = 4096
+        inode_size = 256
+        inode_ratio = 16384
+{% endhighlight %}

+So the default may be just fine.
+I could even raise the number, but I won't.

 ## Journal Size ##